Academic Degrees and Programs

 The Andrew Norman Library supports the degree programs of Pacific Oaks College and Pacific Oaks Children's School, as well as independent faculty research.
 The collection, which comprises more than 17,000 titles, reflects the most current research and centers on early childhood education and curriculum development, human development, family systems and therapy, and child care.

-In addition to its main campus in Pasadena, Pacific Oaks College offers courses at central locations in the Bay Area, Sacramento, Salinas, Santa Cruz, and others.
+In addition to its campuses in Pasadena and San Jose, Pacific Oaks College offers courses at central locations in Sacramento, Salinas, Santa Cruz, and others.
 We also offer human development and early childhood education programs online.

 Our Students (updated Fall 2013)